-One of our favorite Nevada cultivators, KYND Cannabis Company, wrote recently about the benefits of microdosing.
-It’s a growing trend among our medicinal consumers, and we understand the appeal.
+One of our favorite Nevada cultivators, KYND Cannabis Company, has a great post about the benefits of microdosing.
+It’s a growing trend among medicinal consumers, and we understand the appeal.
 There are surprising benefits to the idea of taking minimal amounts of cannabis, and chief among them is enjoying all of the therapeutic benefits without having to deal with intoxication.
-It’s the big payoff of microdosing cannabis, and it’s working well for a lot of people.

 The goal with microdosing cannabis is simply to reap all of the benefits with the lowest effective dose.
 Moving beyond that dosage will actually result in decreased efficacy.
 If you’ve ever felt too high and dealt with symptoms of anxiety or paranoia, you’ll understand.
 While microdosing usually refers to consuming THC, KYND’s post correctly points out that a 1:1 ratio of THC to CBD can help consumers enjoy the extra benefits of the entourage effect.

 Here at the dispensary, we hear a lot of anecdotal feedback from our patients and consumers about the benefits of microdosing.
 At this point, clinical evidence is limited.
 There are studies linking low doses of cannabis with increased therapeutic benefits, including one that looked at the symptoms of PTSD and another studying the pain associated with cancer treatments.